 A picture book about sensory differences.

-The vibration in her feet when she runs, the tap-tap-tap of her fork on the table at mealtime, the trickle of cool water running over her hands - these are the things that calm her jitters down.
+The vibration in her feet when she runs, the tap-tap-tap of her spoon on the table at mealtime, the trickle of cool water running over her hands - these are the things that calm her jitters down.
 The story follows a young girl with heightened sensory experiences through her day with fun, interactive sounds and motions.
 This book is for anyone who has ever felt the need for a wiggle, stomp or squeeze!

 "I often find myself trying to explain to parents why their child needs wiggles, stomps, and squeezes to get through their day while experiencing sensory input in ways that are different and often more intense.
 This is the first book I have come across that provides a very real glimpse into the lived experience of a child with sensory differences.
 What a wonderful book that so many families can benefit from!"